Lycanthropy: Night of the Full Moon

 “Don’t worry, we’ll come to a clearing soon.
 Everything will be alright.”
 Ethan tries to reassure her.

-There is a howl as if something is in pain and a thud not far from them.
+There are several shots fired, a howl as if something is in pain and a thud not far from them.
 Ethan picks up a large stick and begins to investigate.

 “Are you mad?”
 Sebastian shrieks.
 “Did you hear that?”